Clarkson-Applied-Data-Science/2025_ia651_shetty_venkatesh/README.md

 ### Encoding:

-Used OneHotEncoding for nominal features

-Used Frequency Encoding for region

-StandardScaler for numerical features
+Used OneHotEncoding for nominal features, Frequency Encoding for region and StandardScaler for numerical features

 ## Model Fitting

-Train-Test Split: 80:20 using train_test_split with stratification for classification
+**Train-Test Split:** 80:20 using train_test_split with stratification for classification

-Data Leakage Prevention: Feature engineering and leakage-prone variables (performance_score in classification) were excluded where needed
+**Data Leakage Prevention:** Feature engineering and leakage-prone variables (performance_score in classification) were excluded where needed

-Models Used
+## Models Used

-Linear Regression (for performance prediction)

-Logistic Regression

-Decision Tree Classifier

-Random Forest Classifier

-Support Vector Machine (SVM)

-Neural Network (Keras)

-Hyperparameter Tuning

-Used GridSearchCV for Logistic, Decision Tree, and Random Forest

-Used dropout, batch norm, and Adam optimizer in Neural Network tuning
+Linear Regression (for performance prediction), Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Support Vector Machine (SVM), Hyperparameter Tuning, Used GridSearchCV for Logistic, Decision Tree and Random Forest, Used dropout, batch norm and Adam optimizer in Neural Network tuning

 ## Metrics

-Regression: R², MSE, MAE
+**Regression:** R², MSE, MAE

-Classification: Accuracy, Precision, Recall, F1-Score
+**Classification:** Accuracy, Precision, Recall, F1-Score

 Used SMOTE for class imbalance

-Confusion Matrix Highlights:

 All models evaluated using heatmap confusion matrices